Radiologic Technology FAQs

 Radiologic technology admits students through a selective admissions process.
 Most students come in as pre health professions (PHLP) majors and then apply for the radiologic technology program.

-No, this program is primarily taught face-to-face in the classroom with a few courses delivered in the hybrid format (partially online and partially face-to-face).
+The program is primarily taught face-to-face in the classroom with a few courses delivered in the hybrid format (partially online and partially face-to-face).

-No, the program is very time intensive (40 hours per week participation including on-site clinical work at local hospitals).
+The program is very time intensive (40 hours per week participation including on-site clinical work at local hospitals).

-No, the program is primarily full-time Monday through Friday during the day.
+The program is primarily full-time Monday through Friday during the day.

 Students are strongly discouraged from attempting to work more than a light part-time job.